koushikbajpayee06/devTinder/README.md

 - Improve the DB Schema -PUT all required validations on each field in Schema.
 - Add timestamp to the userSchema
 - Add API level validation on Patch request & Signup post api
-- DATA Sanitizing -Add API validation for each field
+- DATA Sanitizing -Add API validation for each
+- API level validation on Patch request & Signup Post api
+- DATA Sanitizing - Add API Validation for each field